Register today, start class as soon as you are ready!

 PLEASE READ CAREFULLY – Be sure to review the entire page

-- This is an online course.
+- This is an online course, with in person skill lab instruction

-- Instruction on use of the online course materials
+- Enroll in the online course

 List of required items: